Chapter 14: Standards & Guidelines

 4. A final copy of the translated Standard or Guideline must be provided to ACRL.
 (Source: ACRL Board, May 2010.)

 1. Requests for ACRL approval of translations of standards and guidelines should be made to the ACRL Executive Director.
-The ACRL Standards and Accreditation Committee staff liaison will then manage the process.
+The ACRL Standards Committee staff liaison will then manage the process.

-2. Translated versions of ACRL Standards and Guidelines should be submitted to the ACRL Standards and Accreditation Committee staff liaison and should include the information in items 3 through 5.
+2. Translated versions of ACRL Standards and Guidelines should be submitted to the ACRL Standards Committee staff liaison and should include the information in items 3 through 5.

 3. A Translation Coversheet in English including: a.
 Title of the standard or guideline being translated, including the date on which it was approved by the ACRL Board. b.
 Language of the translation. c.
 Name of the translator, contact information (email address, phone number, fax number, postal address). d.
 Name of the organization or association sponsoring the translation and its contact information where appropriate. e.
 If the translation is to be published other than on the ACRL website (e.g., a published work), where the translation is to be published and anticipated date of publication.